MicrosoftDocs/Advertising/advertising/bingads-13/campaign-management-service/getuettagauthkey.md

 ms.author: jonmeyers
 ms.date: 11/13/2024
 zone_pivot_groups: api-reference
-description: Retrieves an authentication key for a UET (Universal Event Tracking) tag.
+description: Gets an authentication key for a UET (Universal Event Tracking) tag.
 The key is used to authenticate server-side UET events sent through the Conversions API (CAPI).
 If a key already exists for the tag, it’s returned.
 If not, a new key is generated and stored.
 dev_langs:
 - csharp
 - java